ORCID/orcid-api-tutorial/docs/collect.md

 To get Authenticated iDs, you can use Public or Member API credentials.
 To get permission to read non-public information or add/update researchers' ORCID records, you'll need Member API credentials.
 To request API credentials, see [Request API credentials](https://orcid.org/content/register-client-application)

-For this workshop, we'll use a set of demo credentials:
+For this tutorial, we'll use a set of demo credentials:

 ```
 client_id: APP-XA6KUTFCVQL0622C
 client_secret: 7c8d6b1b-401b-4f5d-9b8b-b8108c6e197c
 ```
-(Demo client secret created for this workshop - do not share API client secrets!)
+(Demo client secret created for this tutorial - do not share API client secrets!)

 ###Create an authorization URL